spacejey/spacejey/README.md

 # ✨Welcome to Eunyeong's space!🪐

 Hello!
 I'm Eunyeong, a developer based in 🇬🇧London, UK.

 I have experience in Django and Express, with a focus on backend communication, REST API design, and strong frontend skills.
 I specialize in UI expertise and strive to excel in user interaction technologies.

-Below is the tech stack I mainly use.
+Below is the tech stack I mainly use!

 ## Tech Stack